For a list of COVID-19 (coronavirus) summer 2020 Arch FAQs, visit covid19.rpi.edu/students/arch-summer-2020.

 Intercollegiate student-athletes have a special opportunity to participate in the complete experience of being a Rensselaer student while also representing the Institution on the field, court, track or in the pool.
 By planning ahead, utilizing the abundant campus resources available and communicating with coaches and other athletic department staff members, student-athletes can take full advantage of all the tremendous experiences The Arch offers.

-Students Involved in the following programs, if requested, will receive an exception.
+Students Involved in the following programs, if requested, may receive an exception if their athletic responsibility interferes with completion of the Arch summer semester.

 |No matter what your program of study (Major)||If your program of study requires Fall away semester||If your program of study requires Spring away semester|